Header Image

 Do I need to have skis or snowshoes?

 Cross-country skis and snowshoes are encouraged but not required for this event.
-The trail will be packed and groomed so a warm pair of boots will suffice.
+The trail will be packed and groomed so a warm pair of boots will suffice—but just remember, the snow off the trail is deep, so stick to the groomed path!

 Do designated drivers need to pay for admission?

-As always, designated drivers do not need to pay for admission.
-A huge shoutout to them for helping keep us all safe.
-Remember to be responsible and have a plan in place!
+As always, designated drivers children, and those not sampling beer receive free admission—huge thanks to them for helping keep everyone safe!
+Please remember to drink responsibly and have a plan in place.

 Will there be transportation?